Kitware/CMake/Help/prop_tgt/AIX_SHARED_LIBRARY_ARCHIVE.rst

 enable :prop_tgt:`!AIX_SHARED_LIBRARY_ARCHIVE` if they import an AIX shared library archive.

+.. versionchanged:: 3.32

-For a non-imported target, if this property is not set, the default is *disabled*.
+  For a non-imported target, if this property is not set, the default is *enabled*.
+See policy :policy:`CMP0182`.

+  In CMake 3.31, policy :policy:`CMP0182` did not exist, so the default was *disabled*.

+  In CMake 3.30 and lower, :prop_tgt:`!AIX_SHARED_LIBRARY_ARCHIVE`
+  did not exist, so the default was *disabled*.